Thankfully, I survived the 6 weeks and finished my navy blue dining room!

 The lamps are from Homegoods.
 With the dark navy blue walls, I really needed some extra light in here besides the chandelier.
 I like how the white really brightens up the space too.

 As you can tell, it’s not very easy to photograph a navy room.
-It also doesn’t help that it was cloudy when I took some of these photos.
+Of course, it also doesn’t help that it was cloudy when I took some of these photos.

 Light artwork and bright plants definitely help brighten things up, though.